 Maria Montessori is best known as the founder of the Montessori Method which has greatly influenced the lives and education of people around the world.
 She was ahead of her time, determined, and unflinching against society’s conventions.

 Montessori was born on August 31, 1870 in Chiaravalle, Italy to Alessandro Montessori and Renilde Stoppani.
 In Maria’s early years, she had an eagerness to learn new things, even going against the typical education for women at the time.
 She was greatly encouraged by her mother in her scholastic efforts, while her father didn’t want her educated beyond secondary schooling.
 Her desire to learn, even across borders, and a combination of her mother’s encouragement and reinforcement, and her father’s disapproval fostered the drive to pursue her education.

 At the age of 13, Montessori entered an all-boys technical school in preparation for becoming an engineer.
 After technical school she continued pursuing her dream of becoming an engineer much to the displeasure of her father.
 Later she entered the University of Rome La Sapienza Medical School in pursuit of a medical degree.

-Montessori’s greatest challenge in medical school was being in a male-dominated field—regularly disrespected by her peers and forced to dissect cadavers on her own at night (due to university policy).
+Montessori’s greatest challenge in medical school was being in a male-dominated field regularly disrespected by her peers and forced to dissect cadavers on her own at night due to university policy citing it would be immodest for her to dissect cadavers with men.
 Montessori persevered and became the first female doctor in Italy.
 She worked in various positions that would shape her future: pediatrics, psychiatric clinics, and hospitals (one for children).

 After graduation Montessori took a position at San Giovanni Hospital and also began her own private practice.
 Montessori took a holistic approach to medicine.
 She didn’t just prescribe medicine to her patients, but sought to treat and train them with activities that were practical to everyday life.